SanjaBozic/fidit/README.md

 cd fidit
 npm install bootstrap@v5.3.2 react-bootstrap
 ```
-Afterwards we will also need:
+Afterward, we will also need:
 ```
 npm i react-scrollspy
 ```

 ## Code explanation
 Since we only have 45 min all the page sections including the heading and the footer will be in the App.js file.
 This is not how it is usually done.
-Usually, we would create a component for each of the section, footer and header seperately and if you are looking at this code after the workshop feel free to fork it and for a little exercise you could seperate all the sections into components and organize it better.
+Usually, we would create a component for each section, footer, and header separately and if you are looking at this code after the workshop feel free to fork it and for a little exercise you could separate all the sections into components and organize it better.

 If you have no clue how to create components take a look here: [React Components](https://react.dev/learn/your-first-component) and here is an additional link on how to import/export components from different files: [Import/Export component](https://react.dev/learn/importing-and-exporting-components).
-Each component should be standalone and generic enough so that it can be used throughout the application multiple times (so we don't have to write more duplicate or simmilar code).
+Each component should be standalone and generic enough so that it can be used throughout the application multiple times (so we don't have to write more duplicate or similar code).

 ### Header
 ```html